Optical starlight polarization surveys

 This project uses two exciting optical (V-band) surveys of stellar polarization, led by prof. Antonio Mario Magalhães (at IAP, São Paulo).
 These are:

-• the SOUTH POL survey, an all-southern-sky survey which will be executed in the coming years.
-The first test observations have been taken....
+- the SOUTH POL survey, an all-southern-sky survey which will be executed in the coming years at the Laborató Nacional de Astrofísica in Brazil.

-• the Interstellar Polarization Survey (IPS).
-This is a survey of carefully selected fields of view in and around the Galactic plane.
-In this project, we will focus on the fields directed at "the general ISM", to develop methods to derive Galactic magnetic field information from these data.
+- the Interstellar Polarization Survey (IPS).
+This is a pilot survey for SOUTH POL, of carefully selected fields of view in and around the Galactic plane.
+In this project, we have focused on the fields directed at "the general ISM", and developed methods to derive Galactic magnetic field information from these data.